During times of collective uncertainty, it’s hard to lean on truths. We all disagree, after all. That’s the nature of subjectivity.

 Wait, What?
 Go Back

-In the next two hundred years with our new “Air energy”, experiments, efficiency, community, and ideological power over using “tradition” as guidance will rule.
+In the next two hundred years with our new “Air energy”, experiments, efficiency, community, and ideological power over using “tradition” as guidance.

 Great Conjunctions mark shifting moments in society.